 Manufacturing resource planning is a system that is used to effectively plan the use of a manufacturer’s resources.
 It enables manufacturers to develop a precise production schedule for the future that minimizes costs and maximizes the use of the resources available at their disposal.

-Sales forecasting is important because only if the manufacturer knows the expected demand for a product will they source raw materials and schedule deliveries and quantities.
-It also gives assumptions for the number of machine units and labor required during a given production cycle and to fulfill a sales forecast.
+Sales forecasting helps a manufacturer estimate the expected demand for a product so that they can source the proper amount of raw materials and schedule deliveries and quantities on time.
+It also provides a target production level to determine the number of machine units and labor required during a given production cycle.

-Manufacturing resource planning arrives at the optimal order quantity and frequency for raw materials by adding the average use for a planned replenishment lead time with the safety stock that is required to protect the severer demand.
+Manufacturing resource planning arrives at the optimal order quantity and frequency for raw materials by adding the average use for a planned replenishment lead time with the safety stock that is required to protect against stock-outs.

 Thus, “When to Order” = Average Use Time + Safety Stock